 SAML 2.0 application registration

-FoxIDs SAML 2.0 application registration enables you to connect a SAML 2.0 based application.
+FoxIDs SAML 2.0 application registration enables you to connect an SAML 2.0 based application.

-SAML (Security Assertion Markup Language) 2.0 is an XML-based authentication and authorization standard that allows secure Single Sign-On (SSO) between an Identity Provider (IdP) and a Service Provider (SP).
+SAML (Security Assertion Markup Language) 2.0 is an XML-based authentication and authorization standard that allows secure single sign-on (SSO) between an identity provider (IdP) and a service provider (SP).
+FoxIDs supports both SP-initiated login and IdP-initiated login.

 FoxIDs supports SAML 2.0 redirect and post bindings.